-Every time someone leaves, you lose their clients, their skills, and the months you spent training them.
-Then you start again with someone new.
-Staff turnover isn't just inconvenient.
-It's expensive.
+Every time someone leaves, you lose their clients, their skills, and the months you spent training them, only to start again with someone new.
+Staff turnover isn't just inconvenient; it's one of the most expensive problems a salon faces.

 Why people leave salons

 • Feeling stuck.
-No progression, no new skills, same thing every day.
+No progression, no new skills, the same routine every single day.

 • Poor communication.
-Finding out about changes through gossip.
-Never knowing where they stand.
+Finding out about changes through gossip and never knowing where they stand with you.

-• Unfair treatment.
-Real or perceived.
-If someone feels overlooked while others get the best clients, resentment builds.
+• Unfair treatment, real or perceived.
+If someone feels overlooked while others get the best clients, resentment builds fast.

 • Bad atmosphere.
-Drama, tension, cliques.
-Who wants to spend 40 hours a week somewhere unpleasant?
+Drama, tension, and cliques will drive people out because nobody wants to spend 40 hours a week somewhere unpleasant.

 • Better offers.
-Sometimes someone does just get a better opportunity.
-That's life.
+Sometimes someone genuinely gets a better opportunity, and that's just life.

 Pay matters, but not how you think

 • Fair commission structures.
-Clear, consistent, paid on time.
-If people don't understand how their pay is calculated, they assume they're being cheated.
+Clear, consistent, and paid on time, because if people don't understand how their pay is calculated, they assume they're being cheated.

 • Tips policy.
-Who keeps what?
-Transparent and equal.
+Who keeps what, and is it transparent and equal?

 • Regular reviews.
-Annual at minimum.
-People want to know they're progressing and their contribution is recognised.
+Annual at minimum, because people want to know they're progressing and that their contribution is recognised.

-Pay fairly, but don't think throwing money at problems fixes culture issues.
-It doesn't.
+Pay fairly, but don't assume that money alone fixes culture problems.

 Give people something to work toward